jsimonen/GetDataProject/CodeBook.md

 ## The output

-The tidy data set, obtained with the transformations described above, is saved as **ProjectData.txt** in a text format using `write.table()`
+The tidy data set, obtained with the transformations described above, is saved as **ProjectData.txt** in text format using `write.table()`